MadsJensen/intro_to_scientific_computing/course_description.md

 Christopher Bailey

 ### Number of participants
-Max.
-16 participants
+__To be determined.__ If a large enough locale is made available, perhaps just a large lecture theatre, _we are prepared to open this up to tens of participants, perhaps even up to about 50_!
+[//]: # (We may live to regret this...)

 ### Dates and times
-Start of fall semester 2017.
+Start of fall semester 2017, before "_C171/16 Introduction to MATLAB in Neuroimaging_", for which the present course could become the prerequisite.
+This has already been discussed with Mikkel Bo Hansen.

 ### Place
-'Store IT-lab' in the Victor Albeck building, Aarhus University Course
+'Store IT-lab' in the Victor Albeck building, _or more suitable venue TBD_.